nicoboyce/ds/_posts/2023-09-23-contracting-is-all-in-the-prep.md

 The MacBook Pro 14" and 16" are great great computers but the improvements do not justify the price hike in my opinion.
 If you have extra cash in your budget, you'd be better off upgrading the RAM in the 13".

+*So Apple binned the Pro 13" right after I published this article unconditionally recommending it.
+I blame [Marques Brownlee](https://www.youtube.com/watch?v=pSdKnNj7ozk), normally a great tech reviewer, for only looking at the Pro 13" from the perspective of doing YouTube as a job.
+Basically no one does that in the real world.
+If you're in the business of, well, business, this is still a great buy from [Laptopsdirect.co.uk](https://www.laptopsdirect.co.uk/search-results/m2%20pro%2013) etc.*

 If your primary device is a MacBook, your backup device needs to meet the following criteria:
 * Windows 11
 * At least 8GB RAM but more is better.
 My backup device is a **Chuwi Gemibook** with 12GB.
 * USB-C charging.
 You don't want to need to bring a separate charger for your backup device.

 So long as you've ticked those boxes, it's free choice here.
-I use a £150ish [Chuwi](https://store.chuwi.com/collections/laptop) and it's fine.
+I use that £150ish [Chuwi](https://store.chuwi.com/collections/laptop) and it's fine.

 #### Windows users